 In many ways, B-roll is the root of movie magic.
 That’s why in this article, we’ll delve into defining exactly what is a B-roll and how you can use it to make your projects more engaging and professional.

-B-roll footage is the secondary video footage shot outside of the primary (or A-roll) footage.
+In terms of the B-roll definition, it is the secondary video footage shot outside of the primary (or A-roll) footage.
 It can be moving images, photographic stills, graphics, or animated sections.
 If used in the right way, it can transform a project.

 The term comes from the early days of Hollywood filmmaking when studios would work with two rolls of film – A and B.

-What is the difference between A-roll and B-roll you ask?
+What is the difference between A-roll vs B-roll you ask?
 A-Roll is essentially anything to do with your story.
 Whilst B-roll provides supporting footage for your story.

 Anything that focuses directly on the actions happening in the story is A-Roll.
 B-roll, on the other hand, merely supports what is already established by the A-Roll.
 However, it is not directly referenced in the script.